 A climbing company at its core, Black Diamond appeals to a similar audience as brands like Arc’teryx and Patagonia, but their offerings often slide in at a lower price point.
 The Recon Stretch Bib is a great example: For $450, the Recon features a stretchy 3-layer hardshell construction, along with generous softshell panels on both the front and back of the torso.
 The combination makes for great ventilation alongside fairly decent waterproofing—Black Diamond’s in-house BD.dry membrane doesn’t have the brand cachet of Gore-Tex, but in our testing it’s held up well to wet chairlift rides and falling snow.
 At 1 pound 9.4 ounces, the Recon isn’t necessarily “fast-and-light,” but its mobile and breathable nature—along with a simple yet functional feature set (including streamlined suspenders that minimize pressure points under a pack)—gets the job done for backcountry and resort skiers alike.

 If you’re drawn to a bib like the OR Skytour above but are nervous about its compromises in terms of weather resistance and durability, the Recon Stretch is a nice alternative.
 In a side-by-side test, the Recon’s hardshell fabric has a similar amount of stretch but is noticeably heftier than that of the Skytour, which makes it more appealing for frigid chairlift rides and severe mountain weather.
 We do take issue with the BD’s rear hatch, which is only accessed via a side zip on one side, thus requiring that you remove the shoulder straps for a true bathroom break.
-But if you can find a system that works for you, the Recon Stretch is a durable and high-performance choice and a great one-quiver bib for those who split their time between the backcountry and the resort.
+But if you can find a system that works for you, the Recon Stretch is a durable and high-performance choice and a great quiver-of-one bib for those who split their time between the backcountry and the resort.

 See the Black Diamond Recon Stretch Bibs